Walnut Creek Trail System

 - Southern Walnut Creek Trail: Govalle Park to Johnny Morris Road/Daffen Lane

-- Northern Walnut Creek Trail Section 1: Balcones District Park to Walnut Creek Metropolitan Park
+- Northern Walnut Creek Trail: Balcones District Park to Oakbrook Drive.

 IN-PROGRESS & PROPOSED SECTIONS

-- Northern Walnut Creek Trail Section 2B: Oakbrook Drive to IH-35 (proposed)
+- Northern Walnut Creek Trail Section 2B: Walnut Bluffs Trailhead to IH-35 (in progress)

-- Northern Walnut Creek Trail Section 3: IH-35 to Southern Walnut Creek Trail (proposed)
+- Northern Walnut Creek Trail Section 3: IH-35 to Southern Walnut Creek Trail (in progress).
+See three phases below.

 - Southern Walnut Creek Trail: La Loma Trail Connector (proposed)